stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 **Components:** V, S, M *(A pinch of powdered iron.)*<br>
 **Duration:** 1 Minute (Concentration)

 You cause a creature or an object you can see within range to grow larger or smaller for the duration.
 Choose either a creature or an object that is neither worn nor carried.
-If the target is unwilling, make a transmutation spell attack vs the Constitution defence of the target.
+If the target is unwilling, make a transmutation attack vs the Constitution defence of the target.
 On a miss, the spell has no effect.
 If the target is a creature, everything it is wearing and carrying changes size with it.
 Any item dropped by an affected creature returns to normal size at once.

 **Enlarge.** The target's size doubles in all dimensions, and its weight is multiplied by eight.
 This growth increases its size by one category.
 If there isn't enough room for the target to double its size, the creature or object attains the maximum possible size in the space available.
 Until the spell ends, the target also has +1d on Strength checks, indirect attacks vs its Strength defence suffer -1d, and its walking speed increases by 5 feet.
 The target's weapons also grow to match its new size and deal 1d4 extra damage.